vietmazze/smart-contract/React.md

   - The <h1> to <h6> tags are used to define HTML headings. [ Bigger to smaller font]
   - The <button> tag defines a clickable button.
   - The <ol> tag defines an ordered list.
 An ordered list can be numerical or alphabetical.
+  - The <li> tag defines a list item.